University & College Sport Associations

 - Two-year study programs to earn an associate's degree (not a bachelor’s degree).

-- Help students prepare to go to four-year universities and colleges (NCAA, NAIA).
+- NJCAA schools help students prepare to go to four-year schools (NCAA, NAIA).

 Editor Bill Feldman